-Technically, most of the processing here were handled manually.
-In the end, we acquire a source code with 20 easily understood functions shown in the code listing below.
-With the help of some understanding (discussed in the following sections), these functions can be classified into several categories: input reading and output writing, bitwise operations, bit shifts, table look-ups, assignments, control flow primitives and dummy functions.
-We will refer to the their names in the following if necessary.
+Technically, most of the processing here was handled manually.
+In the end, we acquire a source code with 20 easily understood functions shown in Listing 2 (on Page 6).
+With the help of some understanding (discussed in the following sections), these functions can be classified into several categories: input reading and output writing, bitwise operations, bit shifts, table lookups, assignments, control flow primitives and dummy functions.
+We will refer to their names in the following if necessary.